In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 Why Only One Oil-Control Ring?

 Usually, four-piston rings were installed on the long skirt pistons of earlier passenger car engines.
 The lower two rings were oil-control rings.
-But the use of lower hood lines reduced the number of rings to three.
+However, the use of lower hood lines reduced the number of rings to three.

 Because two compression rings are necessary to withstand the high combustion pressure, hence there remains only one oil control ring.
 It is possible to use one oil-control ring because of manufacturing improvements and the more effective action of the modern oil-control ring.